cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Usage: You can spent beaucoup bucks on software.
 | Usage: beaucoup fraud.
 |

-Well I appreciate it, but I prefer to win fair and square.

 | verisimilar
 | verisimilitude
 | Definition: The appearance of being true or real.